sftpplus/sftpplus-docker/README.rst

 We assume that you alerady have a working Docker environment.
 We used version `17.06.0-ce`.

-You should you have downloaded generic Linux SFTPPlus version.
-Either the trial version or the full version.
+You should you have downloaded a generic Linux SFTPPlus version - either the trial or the full version.

 Docker Image Creation